 There are several parts to the Air Monitoring Directive (AMD), including: AMD 1989 is the original version of the directive, titled "Air Monitoring Directive: Monitoring and Reporting Procedures for Industry" and was in place until it was amended in 2006.

-An introduction to AMD (Chapter 1): This chapter welcomes you to the AMD.
+An introduction to AMD (Chapter 1): The chapter welcomes you to the AMD, while

-Chapter 2: This chapter has been provided to cover the planning for Alberta's ambient air monitoring program, an important feature in keeping Alberta air quality in good shape.
+Chapter 2: has been provided to cover the planning for Alberta's ambient air monitoring program, an important feature in keeping Alberta air quality in good shape.

 The Site Selection Chapter (Chapter 3) explains how to select monitoring sites and what sampling systems you need.